praisy16/Image-Processing-Application/README.md

 This is an android application developed using Java in Android Studio, designed to identify animals in images provided by users.
-This application leverages TensorFlow for machine learning to accurately recognize various types of animals through sophisticated image processing techniques.
+This application leverages TensorFlow for machine learning purposes to accurately recognize various types of animals through sophisticated image processing techniques.

 Features
 - Animal Detection: Utilizes TensorFlow machine learning models to identify different types of animals in user-uploaded images.